-Weekly reports of AFP cases including zero or nil reports from the 55 sentinel sites in the entire country are being monitored at the Central Epidemiological Unit.
+Weekly reports of AFP cases including zero or nil reports from the 58 sentinel sites in the entire country are being monitored at the Central Epidemiological Unit.
 Infection Control Nurses (ICN) of each sentinel site are responsible for sending this weekly return.

 As a measure to counteract the threat posed from the neighbouring countries that report polio cases, MOOH in every district in northern and eastern provinces, Puttalam district and Nuwara Eliya district, carry out immunization of children less than 15 years of age who return to Sri Lanka from South India with an extra dose of OPV.
 A register of these South Indian returnees is maintained and updated regularly in each such MOH office.
 A monthly return summarizing the number of children under 15 years of age among the returnees, their OPV immunization coverage etc is sent to the relevant Regional Epidemiologist who sends a consolidated district report to the Epidemiological Unit monthly.

-Geographical Distribution of AFP cases 2006
+Geographical Distribution of AFP cases 2007

-A total of 125 AFP cases were reported for the year 2006 (Fig.1).
-The highest number of cases, 11 (9%) was reported from Nuwara Eliya DPDHS Division.
-Ten cases each were reported from Colombo DPDHS Division and Ratnapura DPDHS division.
-Kalutara, Matale and Badulla DPDHS Divisions reported 9 cases each.
-Highly populated Western and Central provinces accounted for 26 (21%) and 27 (22%) cases respectively.
-Most DPDHS divisions had reported more than the expected number of AFP cases during the year.
-However Colombo, Gampaha, Matara, Hambantota, Kandy, Kurunegala, Jaffna and Anuradhapura had less than the required number and a non polio AFP rate below 2 per 100,000 under 15 year old population.
-Trincomalee and Vavuniya had not reported a single case for the year.
+A total of 87 AFP cases were reported for the year 2007 (Fig.1).
+This yielded a non polio AFP rate of 1.6 per 100,000 under 15 year old population.
+The highest number of cases, 14 (9%) was reported from Kandy DPDHS Division.
+Nine cases were reported from Gampaha DPDHS Division and eight from Ratnapura DPDHS division.
+Highly populated Central and Western provinces accounted for 22 (25%) and 16 (18%) cases respectively.
+All Provinces and most DPDHS divisions had reported AFP cases during the year.
+However Colombo, Kalutara, Galle and Kurunegala, had less than the required number and a non polio AFP rate below 2 per 100,000 under 15 year old population.
+Kalmunai, Ampara, Mannar, Mulativu, Kilinochchi and Moneragala districts did not report any cases for the year.